Last updated on March 27, 2025

 #2.
 Thunderfoot Baloth

 Thunderfoot Baloth is one of the most reprinted lieutenants, and it’s a beast of a beast.
-It’s a friendly beast, though, because it believes that sharing is caring: it gives +2/+2 and trample to your other creatures with its lieutenant ability.
+It’s a friendly beast, though, because it believes that sharing is caring: It gives +2/+2 and trample to your other creatures with its lieutenant ability.

 #1.
 Loyal Apprentice

 Loyal Apprentice has all kinds of uses, especially as a red 2-drop human.
-It can be used to add to your token strategies, your artifact strategies, your humans-matter strategies… The list goes on.
+It can be used to add to your token strategies, your artifact strategies, your humans-matter strategies… the list goes on.

 Best Lieutenant Payoffs

-Goreclaw, Terror of Qal Sisma can reduce the cost of Loyal Guardian and Thunderfoot Baloth to support a “go big” theme.
+Magic's best bear Goreclaw, Terror of Qal Sisma can reduce the cost of Loyal Guardian and Thunderfoot Baloth to support a “go big” theme.
 Tawnos, the Toymaker and Radagast, Wizard of Wilds are both “birds and beasts” commanders that can make use of the Baloth.

 Lifedrain matters can take advantage of Loyal Subordinate.
 Decks helmed by Belbe, Corrupted Observer, Abaddon the Despoiler, and Rakdos, Lord of Riots are just the tip of the iceberg.